anastasiareitz/AzureDataTransfer/README.md

    - Use Premium or Dedicated Plan

 2. Submit Query function exceeds 10 min limit and fails
-   - Reduce the datetime range of the query
+   - Reduce the datetime range of the query (recommendation is less than 100M records at a time)
+   - Reduce break_up_query_freq value
    - Use Premium or Dedicated Plan with no time limit

 ## Changelog